scybersec/placeholder-nexus/README.md

 - Conversational interface for natural communication with AI.
 - Project templates that adapt and learn from user interaction.
 - Continuous project analytics with AI-driven suggestions.
-- Customized learning experiences tailored by AI to individual users.

 ```mermaid
 graph LR